andrew20012656/flask-app-backend/README.md

 ## Environment

 - Built with React (frontend) + Flask (backend).
-Deployed using Gunicorn + Nginx on Ubuntu hosted on DigitalOcean.
+Deployment was achieved by utilizing Gunicorn and Nginx on an Ubuntu server hosted on DigitalOcean.